In their Honor

 Olympic figure skater

-Nicole Kidman (2001)
+Nicole Kidman (miscarriage 2001)

 Actress, model

-Gladys Knight (1960)
+Gladys Knight (miscarriage 1960)

 Singer

-Andrée Lachapelle (stillborn daughter
+Andrée Lachapelle (stillborn daughter)

 Actress

-Lucy Lawless (2001)
+Lucy Lawless (miscarriage 2001)

 Actress